bra1nDump/rayaCodingChallenge/README.md

 - [ ] Create custom subscriber for better understanding of `Combine`
 - [ ] Add documentation strings to the generally useful elements
 - [ ] Layout is not flexible rn (only tested on one device)
-- [ ] Would be good to inject data into the views for faster iterations on the laout
+- [ ] Extend `XCTest` framework with something to test streams in `Combine` to avoid creating expectations
-- [ ] Extend `XCTest` framework with something to test streams in `Combine` to avoid creating mu
+- [ ] Factor out state managment

 # Tests